 Ingredients

-Salt & Pepper - Salt and black pepper are two of the most common spices used in cooking.
-They enhance the natural flavor of the foods they are used on.
+- Salt & Pepper - Salt and black pepper are all you need to enhance the flavor of the asparagus.

 How to Make Smoked Asparagus

-Step One: Prep the asparagus by snapping off the bottom of each stalk.
+Prep the asparagus by snapping off the bottom of each stalk.
 This removed the tough woody section.
-Season the asparagus stalks with olive oil, salt, and pepper.
+Season the asparagus stalks with olive oil, a little salt, and pepper.

 Expert Tip: Just put them right on the grate.
 You don't need a grilling basket or foil.